-FTX founder expected to drop fight against extradition to US
+FTX founder agrees to extradition to US, attorney says

-Sam Bankman-Fried arrived at a courthouse in the Bahamas early Monday and is expected to tell a judge he will not fight extradition to the U.S., where he faces multiple criminal and civil charges related to the collapse of cryptocurrency exchange FTX.

-The decision comes just a week after Bankman-Fried’s lawyers had initially said that they planned to fight extradition.
+The court appearance came just a week after Bankman-Fried’s lawyers had initially said that they planned to fight extradition.
 An extradition hearing had been scheduled for Feb.
-8. His turnabout could speed up the timetable for him to be sent to the U.S.
+8. The reversal could speed up the timetable for him to be sent to the U.S.

 Bahamian authorities arrested Bankman-Fried last Monday at the request of the U.S. government.
-The former FTX CEO faces criminal charges in the U.S., including wire fraud and money laundering, as well as civil charges.
+U.S. prosecutors allege he played a central role in the rapid collapse of FTX and hid its problems from the public and investors.
+The Securities and Exchange Commission said Bankman-Fried illegally used investors’ money to buy real estate on behalf of himself and his family.
 The 30-year-old could potentially spend the rest of his life in jail.

 Bankman-Fried arrived at the courthouse in a black van marked Corrections, which was escorted by a SWAT vehicle and a police vehicle.
 Police quickly whisked him into an entrance at the back of the courthouse.

-Earlier, a handful of people who said they were either crypto enthusiasts or FTX customers that lost money came to court to witness the proceedings.
-One man called out “Sam’s a fraud,” as he entered the courthouse.
+A handful of people who said they were either crypto enthusiasts or FTX customers came to the courthouse to witness the proceedings.

+“We want him to feel the weight of what he’s done,” said Ben Armstrong, the founder of the BitBoy Crypto website.
+Armstrong said he’d come to the courthouse with a dozen people, some of whom had lost their money with FTX.

+If he is brought to New York, Bankman-Fried will likely be held, at least temporarily, in a federal detention center in Brooklyn.
+Other famous prisoners at the Metropolitan Detention Center in recent years have included the sexually-abusive singer R. Kelly, the pharmaceutical company executive Martin Shkrelli and the socialite Ghislaine Maxwell, who was convicted of helping the millionaire Jeffrey Epstein sexually abuse children.

 Bankman-Fried’s downfall, from crypto evangelist to pariah, occurred with stunning speed.
 FTX filed for bankruptcy protection on Nov.
 11 when it ran out of money after the cryptocurrency equivalent of a bank run.